Menu

 Jon Beinart

-Jon Beinart’s role at Beinart Gallery is the culmination of a lifetime spent supporting artists and creating his own art.
-Starting out as an artist with a simple website to showcase his strange intricate paintings, drawings and Toddlerpillar doll sculptures, Jon grew that website into an artistic community, gaining a respectable global following.
-He built on this by publishing art books and curating group exhibitions in the United States before reassessing his pursuits and co-founding the Beinart Gallery in Melbourne, Australia.
+Jon Beinart’s role at Beinart Gallery is the result of a lifelong dedication to art—both his own and that of others.
+What began as a simple website to share his surreal drawings and Toddlerpillar sculptures grew into a global art community.
+He went on to publish art books, curate exhibitions in the U.S., and eventually co-founded Beinart Gallery in Melbourne, Australia.

 Jon Beinart oil painting